 Further Mid-Range Discs Reading

-I have also put together a post with of my favorite mid-ranges for players of all abilities.
+I have also put together a post with a list of my favorite mid-range discs for players of all abilities.